ArnavModi-MSIT/Dos_Detector/README.md

-# 🛡️ Mobile Wireless Attack Detection Suite
+# 🛡️ Attack Detection Suite

 This project contains a suite of Python tools to detect wireless attacks across different OSI layers targeting mobile devices.
 It uses a combination of **rule-based** and **unsupervised machine learning (Isolation Forest)** methods.